All Collections

 We'll try our best to pull the right people into the incident channel.

-We'll use PagerDuty to provide an example below.
 When joining a triage incident, you'll be met with this:

 This will accept this triage incident as a real incident.